 ARE THERE COUNTY REVENUE STAMPS THAT I MUST APPLY TO MY PRODUCT?
 Yes, state-administered county cigarette tax is collected by purchasing the stamp from the Alabama Department of Revenue.
 Some self-administered counties also collect and administer their taxes by using revenue stamps.

 IS THERE A TAX ON PLAYING CARDS?
 HOW IS THE TAX PAID?
-Playing cards containing not more than fifty-four (54) cards are taxed at $0.10 per deck.
-A revenue stamp must be affixed to each deck of playing cards.
-The revenue stamp can only be purchased from the Alabama Department of Revenue.
+This tax was suspended effective May 1, 2015.
 In addition, each retailer must obtain a playing card privilege license (40-12-144).